 Signings Hull have confirmed for 2020

 Josh Jones – At 26 years of age Jones still got his peak years ahead of him and the Salford fans idolise him – that tells you a lot.
 He is a strong runner of the ball, and is capable of playing Back Row or Centre.
-He’ll be a big hit for Hull in 2020.
+Signed on a two year deal, he’ll be a big hit for Hull in 2020.

 Adam Swift – The St Helens winger might be third choice behind Tommy Makinson and Regan Grace, but when he gets a chance he takes it, as three tries against Hull FC on Easter Monday demonstrate.
 Swift has pace, we all know that, and he can finish.
-He’s a good addition to a highly competitive back-line.
+Signed on a two year deal he’s a good addition to a highly competitive back-line.

 Mahe Fonua – The man who needs no introduction having had two glorious years at Hull FC in 2016 and 2017.
 Fonua hasn’t had the same impact at Wests Tigers in the NRL, and is now out for the rest of the season with a foot injury.
-He’s done okay over there, but we can’t wait to have him home next year.
+He’s done okay over there, but we can’t wait to have him home next year on a two year deal.

 Manu Ma’u – The Tongan Terminator, M’au at 30-years-old is one of the toughest back rowers in the NRL, who has played his whole career to date at Parramatta.
 After committing a crime as a youth, he’s now a reformed Christian and does loads of work in the community.
-He’s an absolutely outstanding acquisition to next year’s squad.
+Signed on a two year deal he’s an absolutely outstanding acquisition to next year’s squad.

 Tevita Satae – A rather unknown quantity from New Zealand Warriors, Satae has played little more then a dozen NRL games.
 The prop is the right age though at 26, and has been pulling up trees for the Warriors’ Canterbury Cup side.
-He’s been granted an early release and has signed for Hull FC imminently.
+He’s been granted an early release and has signed for Hull FC imminently on a three year deal.

 Jordan Johnstone – The 22-year-old hooker has signed for Hull FC on a three-year deal from Widnes.
 Johnstone will provide some much needed depth to the dummy half position and has expired a desire to bide his time and learn off Danny Houghton.